Financial Planner Questions

 Okay, I don’t want to do this on my own, but why should I work with your firm?

 Our experience and our education also sets us apart.
-The company has been in existence for nearly 20 years and Micah is a CFA Charterholder, and both Micah and Renée have earned the CFP® designation.
+The company has been in existence for nearly 20 years and Micah is a CFA Charterholder and has earned the CFP® designation.

 The next characteristic that sets us apart is our focus on client education.
 Unlike many planners and money managers, we take the time to educate our clients about our approach to planning and investment management.
 It’s your money and your financial well-being, and you deserve to have your questions answered about the advice you receive.
 But part of the reason we spend time educating clients is that it is something we enjoy doing.

 What would the next step be if I/we were interested in working with you?

 Just give us a call, and we can take it from there.
 If you would like additional information about the planning process before calling us, please see the FAQs on the planning process below.